Make a difference for animals from Alaska to Puerto Rico

 - Would you like to be part of saving animals and bringing sustainable sheltering programs from Alaska to Puerto Rico?

 If this is you, then you might be our next shelter medicine intern!

 There’s a critical shortage of veterinarians with special expertise in shelter medicine.
-With financial sponsorship by Maddie’s Fund, our internship program is designed to produce a skilled practitioner well-equipped for shelter practice or to be competitive for a residency program in the shelter medicine specialty.
+Our internship program is designed to produce a skilled practitioner well-equipped for shelter practice or to be competitive for a residency program in the shelter medicine specialty.

 Hands-on Learning in Florida Shelters